stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - Depending on timings, you may pool Maelstrom and hold CDs to optimize the Wracking Pain debuff on enemies.

 Phase 3:
-- Use Spiritwalker's Grace or instant casts as needed when targeted by Fatal Finesse and soaking Smoldering Ire.
+- Use {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed when targeted by Fatal Finesse and soaking Smoldering Ire.

 **Defensives:**